 Apart from making sure they are trained, the next step is for teachers to identify those who are experiencing problems.
 Dyslexia can be recognised in children aged five or younger.
 The key signs to look out for are: a mismatch between what an individual seems capable of verbally, and the written work they produce; strengths in creative, problem-solving, and communication skills; and challenges with spelling, reading and remembering facts.

 Teachers can support children in their classroom in a range of ways.
 They include:

 - using multisensory interventions, such as learning that combines visual, auditory, tactile and moving elements

 - providing positive praise by pointing out strengths, such as imagining, questioning and exploring, and helping them carry out more work in these areas

 - using technology to support children with their learning, such as speech recognition software and spellcheckers that are specially designed for people with dyslexia

 - encouraging children to use speech to text applications, make videos and undertake mind mapping exercises.

 Griggs explains: “It is actually very easy to help and support these children.
 Also, technology is a massive support to dyslexic children.
-So use as much technology as you can and a lot of things that support affected kids are absolutely free now.
+So use as much technology as you can, and a lot of things that support affected kids are absolutely free now.
 It really is time to embrace it and realise the amazing brilliance that these kids have.”

-She adds: “If teachers are aware how to spot and support dyslexic strengths and challenges and make the small accommodations and adjustments that they need, then every dyslexic child can flourish in mainstream education.
+She adds: “If teachers are aware of how to spot and support dyslexic strengths and challenges and make the small accommodations and adjustments that they need, then every dyslexic child can flourish in mainstream education.
 I have never met a teacher who doesn’t want to do the best for the children they teach…so it’s all benefits.”